 Tetraplegia is paralysis from the shoulders down.
 Therefore, it affects all four limbs including the upper body, arms, and hands.

-Currently, spinal cord injury treatment focuses on preventing further injury and empowering people with a spinal cord injury to return to an active and productive life.
-Unfortunately, the methods for reducing the impact of the injury and for restoring all body functions are still quite limited.
+SCI treatment works to prevent further injury.
+It also empowers people to return to an active and productive life.
+But the methods for reducing the impact of the injury and for restoring all body functions are still limited.
 For severe spinal cord injury, immediate treatment includes: